 Not all families will engage in sharing caregiving.
 There may be no members within driving distance.
 Or there may be some who are unable or unwilling to help.
 In that case, it’s time to seek help outside the immediate family.

 There are community organizations that can provide help at low or no cost.
 Home healthcare agencies are always a big help.

 Services such as Meals-on-Wheels, adult daycare, and assistive transportation providers are helpful and available in many areas.

 There may be local churches providing senior activities during the daytime hours.
 Some organizations provide assistance with estate-planning consultations and even needed wheelchair ramps.

 Call your area Agency on Aging or a social worker at a hospital to get a referral to social service organizations for the elderly, disabled, or chronically ill.

 The Silver Lining

-I hope that you and your family will experience the blessing of sharing caregiving as my family has.
+I hope you and your family will experience the blessing of sharing caregiving with my family.